132nd Armored Division "Ariete": History

-During the invasion of France in June 1940 the division was kept in reserve.
+During the invasion of France in June 1940, the division was kept in reserve.
 By that time the 32nd Tank Infantry Regiment had grown to eight battalions: three equipped with L3/35 tankettes, two equipped with M11/39 tanks, and three equipped with M13/40 tanks.
 Four of the latter battalions were transferred in the second half of 1940 to Libya: the I and II tank battalions "M" equipped with M11/39 tanks were transferred on 11 June 1940 to the 4th Tank Infantry Regiment and shipped to Libya, where the two battalions joined the Maletti Group.
 The III and V tank battalions "M" equipped with M13/40 tanks shipped to Libya in October respectively November and joined the Special Armored Brigade, which was also known as Babini Group.
 Both, the Maletti Group and the Special Armored Brigade, were part of the Italian 10th Army, which had invaded Egypt on 9 September 1940.

 In December 1940 the British Western Desert Force annihilated the Italian 10th Army during Operation Compass: the I Tank Battalion "M" was destroyed in Egypt during the Attack on Nibeiwa, while the II Tank Battalion "M" was lost in the fall of Tobruk.
-The III Tank Battalion "M" and V Tank Battalion "M" were destroyed during the failed break out attempt at the Battle of Beda Fomm on 6–7 February 1941.
+The III Tank Battalion "M" and V Tank Battalion "M" were destroyed during the failed breakout attempt at the Battle of Beda Fomm on 6–7 February 1941.